 SoFi forbearance options

-Both SoFi and Laurel Road offer up to 12 months in forbearance, in three-month increments, should you suffer a financial hardship.
+Both SoFi and Laurel Road offer up to 12 months in forbearance, in three-month increments, should you suffer financial hardship.
 SoFi, however, goes a step further.
 If your hardship persists, it works with borrowers on a case-by-case basis to figure out more flexible terms for your loan.

 SoFi sign-up bonus